Social Planning Instrument

 2. A handbook (Deliverable D.T2.2.1) contains information about the use of the online tool, the questionnaire and implementation of the whole process.
 The social planning handbook is a manual for using the SPI.
 It contains the description of the process, questionnaire and a technical advice on how to use the online tool.
 The current version of the handbook is a draft, because it will be continually reviewed and adapted on the basis of feedback from the process consultants and the pilots throughout the whole project.

-The work package leader selected municipalities which have been involved in the development, testing and roll-out of the social planning instrument (List of pilot regions, Deliverable D.T2.1.1).
+Selected municipalities have been involved in the development, testing and roll-out of the social planning instrument (List of pilot regions and committees, Deliverable D.T2.1.1).
 The choice of municipalities was made together in a participatory way with the other project partners.
 Cross-sectorial local or regional committees have been established for each participating municipality.
+During the composition of the working groups a lot of attention has been put to ensure that politicians, associations, institutions as well as stakeholders from the administration sector and the civil society are represented.
+These committees have been dealing with the status quo of quality of life in their communities in several workshops.

 Training of process consultants